ZebGirouard/fundamentals/06_unit/navigation-and-page-layout-assignment.md

 4) Alright, now let's add some styles to the two paragraphs in the footer.
 We can target each paragraph in our CSS file using the class names we added in our HTML &mdash; `.copyright` and `.message`.

 - Each paragraph should be displayed using the "Raleway" font family.
+- The text color for both paragraphs should be `white`.
 - Float `.copyright` to the left.
 - Float `.message` to the right.